Title: Millie Hardiman and the Red Parrot Fever

 Would I read this novel again: Yes!

-Who would I recommend this series to?
+Who would I recommend this novel to?
 Readers of any age looking for a funny, quick read!